 Auditions for musical theater applicants (both undergraduate and graduate) include an acting, vocal, and dance audition.
 Applicants should prepare age-appropriate material.
 There is no musicianship/theory exam at the auditions.

 Musical theater applicants must prepare two short, contrasting monologues from the following:

 - Modern postwar literature: examples of postwar dramatists are Arthur Miller, Tennessee Williams, Edward Albee, William Inge, and Sam Shepard.

 - Classical literature: examples of classical pieces include Shakespeare’s comedies and histories or Molière.

-- A 4-minute time limit for the total acting portion of the audition will be enforced.
+- A four-minute time limit for the total acting portion of the audition will be enforced.